ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ultisnips.md

   Note that Neovim comes with `python3` enabled by default.

 UltiSnips is a snippet engine only and intentionally ships without snippets---you have to write your own or use an existing snippet database.
-The canonical source of existing snippets is GitHub user `honza`'s [`vim-snippets`](https://github.com/honza/vim-snippets) repository.
-Whether you download someone else's snippets, write your own, or use a mixture of both, you should know:

-1. where the text files holding your snippets are stored on your local file system, and
-1. how to write, edit, and otherwise tweak snippets to suit your particular needs, so you are not stuck using someone else's without the possibility of customization.
+The canonical source of existing snippets is GitHub user `honza`'s [`vim-snippets`](https://github.com/honza/vim-snippets) repository, but even if you use someone else's snippets, you should probably still know how to write, edit, and otherwise tweak snippets to suit your particular needs instead of blindly copying and pasting.

-Both questions are answered in this article.

 ### First steps: snippet trigger and tabstop navigation keys